yeslogic/fathom/doc/reference.md

 | `f32be`, `f32le`  | `F32`         |
 | `f64be`, `f64le`  | `F64`         |

+### Array formats

+There are four array formats, corresponding to the four array types:

+- `array8 : U8 -> Format -> Format`
+- `array16 : U16 -> Format -> Format`
+- `array32 : U32 -> Format -> Format`
+- `array64 : U64 -> Format -> Format`

 #### Representation of array formats

-The representation of the array formats preserve the lengths, and use the representation of the element formats as the element types of the host array types.
+The [representation](#format-representations) of the array formats preserve the lengths, and use the representation of the element formats as the element types of the host array types.

 | format                 | `Repr` format                       |
 | ---------------------- | ----------------------------------- |